Tutorial Camera Calibration

 BoofCV comes with a calibration application that can be used to calibrate a camera live with visual guides or from a previously collected set of images.
-Source code can be found in the "boofcv/applications" directory.
-First you need to build the application with the following commands.
+It can be controlled using a command line interface or a GUI.
+To run the application you you need to build it with the following commands.

 cd boofcv/applications gradle applicationsJar java -jar applications.jar CameraCalibration

 That will print out instructions.
 There are two methods of input with that application.
 Images from a directory or live video feed from a webcam.

 This live webcam calibration application is interactive and designed to ensure that your image set will be in focus, collected around the image border, and have sufficient geometric diversity.
 This is accomplished by; 1) guiding you to specific locations inside the image, 2) mathematically examining the current solution to see if it has sufficient geometric diversity and will converge, and 3) collecting multiple images at each location but only using the one which is the most in focus.
 Once you are done capturing images you're then presented with another view where you can view the results for individual images and across the whole dataset.